syuja/ucsc/docs/Commands.md

   - use `docker network inspect <network>` to find the ip addresses
 - `docker network connect <network_name> <container>`: will bring container into a network; instead of leaving it in the default `bridge` network
   - once they are connected to the same network, they can ping each other using their container names
+- `docker exec -it db bash`: `exec` is useful when a container is running in the background; `run` will try to pull again, but `exec` brings it to the foreground

 #### Docker Volumes: